renecannao/proxysql-old/README.rst

   cd src
   make

-Notes that no configure is available yet.
-You must check for missing dependencies
+Note that no configure is available yet.
+You must check for missing dependencies.

 Install
 ~~~~~~~

-**make install** is not avaiable yet .
+**make install** is not available yet.